• Study level

 Description

-This teaching unit deals with different aspects related to the measurement of radionuclides in solution as well as the analytical strategy to be implemented in order to achieve a reliable measurement.
-All radiochemical techniques will be introduced, including isotopic labelling and dilution, separation and purification methods prior to radioactive measurement.
-An important part of this teaching unit will also deal with the choice of instrumental techniques according to the radionuclide considered, the expression of a counting result taking into account the measurement uncertainties as well as the statistical approach associated with nuclear counting.
+This course covers various aspects of measuring radionuclides in solution, as well as the analytical strategy required for reliable measurement.
+All radiochemical techniques will be introduced, including isotopic labelling and dilution, and separation and purification methods prior to radioactive measurement.
+An important part of this teaching unit will also cover the choice of instrumental techniques according to the radionuclide under consideration, the expression of a counting result taking into account measurement uncertainties, and the statistical approach associated with nuclear counting.

 Hourly volumes* :